Model-free Learning of Regions of Attraction via Recurrent Sets: Introduction

 \subsubsection{Related Work}

 Several methodologies for computing inner approximations of the ROA have been proposed in the literature.
-In a broad sense, they can be classified in two groups, depending on whether accurate information of the dynamic model is present or not.
+In a broad sense, they can be classified into three groups, depending on whether accurate, inaccurate, or no information about the dynamic model is present.
 Notably, at their core, almost all of the methods rely on finding an invariant set of the system.
 We briefly review such methods next.

 \textit{Exact Models:} When an exact description of the dynamics is available, it is possible to use this information via two complementary methodologies.
-Lyapunov methods utilize the fact that Lyapunov functions are certificates of asymptotic stability, and build inner approximations using its level-sets.
+Lyapunov methods utilize the fact that Lyapunov functions are certificates of asymptotic stability and build inner approximations using its sublevel sets.
 Methods for finding such Lyapunov functions are surveyed in, e.g., \cite{Peter2015}.
-In particular, \cite{VANNELLI198569} and \cite{HASSAN1981} construct Lyapunov functions as solution of Zubov's equation, and \cite{Pedro1999} searches for piece-wise linear Lyapunov functions that are found via linear programming.
+In particular, \cite{VANNELLI198569} and \cite{HASSAN1981} construct Lyapunov functions that are solutions of Zubov's equation, and \cite{Pedro1999} searches for piece-wise linear Lyapunov functions that are found via linear programming.
 Similarly, piece-wise quadratic parameterizations of Lyapunov functions using LMI-based methods are considered in \cite{Goebel2006}.
 Finally, recent work \cite{chen2020learning} leverages the universal approximation property of neural networks to estimate the ROA of general nonlinear dynamical systems.

-Alternatively, non-Lyapunov methods focus directly on properties of the ROA.
-For example, trajectory reversing methods \cite{Gensio1985} \cite{chiang1988} derive the boundary of ROA directly from the stable manifold of the equilibria on the boundary, and the reachable set method \cite{Baier2009} generates a grid of sample points and classifies each of them by solving a optimal control problem.
+Alternatively, non-Lyapunov methods focus directly on the properties of the ROA.
+For example, trajectory reversing methods \cite{Gensio1985} \cite{chiang1988} derive the boundary of ROA directly from the stable manifold of the equilibria on the boundary, and the reachable set method \cite{Baier2009} generates a grid of sample points and classifies each of them by solving an optimal control problem.